ryanmohamed/restaurant-roulette/README.md

    3. Server parses and returns cleaned restuarant data as response to Client.
    4. Client renders data as props on Page.

+Further Considerations.
+1. When we perform our search we gather top-level information about many restaurants.
+2. We have the data both server side and client side, but only need to render one restaurant at a time.
+3. Each restaurant should asynchronously fetch supplementary information about itself like reviews, menu items, etc. We do not want to fetch supplementary information all at once, only fetch when needed.
+4. Since our application uses one mounted component with some restaurant data state, we only need to fetch the data when the state is changed.
+However an issue lies in refetching data when we navigate to restaurants we've already seen, **cache** the supplementary information and only retrieve the data from API for newly seen Restaurants.

 ## Thought Process

 Before we start requesting from the Yelp API, whether that be directly on the client-side or proxied through the server, we need the user's **location**.